New Brunswick: Etymology

 New Brunswick was named in 1784 in honour of George III, King of Great Britain, King of Ireland, and prince-elector of Brunswick-Lüneburg in the Holy Roman Empire of the German Nation (until 1806) in what is now Germany.
 Upon its split from Nova Scotia, it was initially named New Ireland in April 1784; however the name of the province was changed to New Brunswick when it was officially brought into existence by an Order in Council in June 1784.
-The original Brunswick is known as Braunschweig, but also Brunswiek (in Low German), and also Bronswiek (in the local dialect).

 History

 Indigenous societies

 Paleo-Indians are believed to have been the first humans on the land of New Brunswick, settling there roughly 10,000 years ago.
 Because their descendants did not leave a written record, there is a lack of knowledge of the history of the area before the arrival of European explorers.
-New Brunswick's land base has formed integral parts of the homelands of three First Nations since time immemorial: the Mi’kmaq, Wolastoqiyik, and Passamaquoddy of Wabanakia.
+New Brunswick's land base has historically formed integral parts of the homelands of three First Nations: the Mi’kmaq, Wolastoqiyik, and Passamaquoddy of Wabanakia.
 Much of the eastern coast falls within the Mi'kmaw district of Siknikt (Signigtewa'gi) in their country of Mi'kma'ki; the western half of the province is covered by the Wolastoqiyik homeland: Wolastokuk, named for the Wolastoq or Saint John River; and Peskotomuhkatik, the Passamaquoddy country, surrounds the bay named for the nation.
-Many placenames in the province originate from their Eastern Algonquian languages, such as Aroostook, Bouctouche, Memramcook, Petitcodiac, Richibucto and Shediac.
+Many place names in the province originate from their Eastern Algonquian languages, such as Aroostook, Bouctouche, Memramcook, Petitcodiac, Richibucto and Shediac.